I went on a business trip once to Utrecht in The Netherlands.

 Then he pulls out his dirk and seals the deal with blood by slicing the palm of his (isn't it always) left hand, and letting it bleed on the alter.

 Finally, he takes out a grubby, probably-infection-ridden rag from his pocket and wraps it around his hand.
 He stands, smiles at his buddy, claps him on the back, and they head off to the nearest brothel for a just-in-case last shag.

 Picture him later in the show.
 Is he wincing because someone bumped on against his left hand?
-Does he run in trouble in the fight because he can't swap his sword to his other hand to get a better reach at the careless and reckless enemy fighter?
+Does he run into trouble in the fight because he can't swap his sword to his other hand, to get a better reach at the careless and reckless enemy fighter?

 Well, I can tell you for sure that this is not how it would happen.
 He would be in pain the following day, and agony the day after.
 He would spend the whole fight nursing his left hand up by his chest for fear that he would have to use it.

 He'd die a gruesome death at the hand of a 13-year-old, drafted in to the enemy horde because all the able-bodied men are already dead.
 It would be a shameful death, but fair, because the gods despise idiots.